AJ-Wuu/QuadraticSieve/README.md

 # Quadratic Sieve
-## Environmental Settings
+## Environmental Settings (in Linux System)
 * GMP is required to run the files.
-To install GMP (on Linux System), please do:
+To install GMP, please do:
 ```
 $ sudo apt-get update
 $ sudo apt-get install g++